-- A. After 1 year: 144 hours
+A. After 1 year: 144 hours

-- B. After 3 years: 240 hours
+B. After 3 years: 240 hours

-- C. After 10 years: 288 hours
+C. After 10 years: 288 hours

-- D. After 14 years: 336 hours
+D. After 14 years: 336 hours

-- E. After 16 years: 396 hours
+E. After 16 years: 396 hours

+Effective January 1, 2014, there shall be a new vacation schedule for current employees as follows:

+After 1 Year - 120 hours

+Firefighters hired after January 1, 2013, shall be entitled to the following vacation:

+After 1 Year - 96 hours

 The calculation of the hours to which employees are entitled under this Article shall be based on the anniversary date.
-Therefore, on the anniversary date after one year on the job an employee will, as is set forth above, receive 144 hours vacation time.
-This will be credited to his account for the calendar year in which the anniversary occurs.
+Therefore, on the anniversary date after one year on the job an employee will, as is set forth above, receive 144 hours, 120 hours or 96 hours vacation time whichever is applicable.
+This will be credited to his/her account for the calendar year in which the anniversary occurs.
 If at that time that vacation time or any additional vacation time which is given cannot be scheduled during the calendar year in which the anniversary date occurs, the balance will be added to the following calendar year's entitlement beginning January 1.